- Women's and Gender Studies Major

 - Honors Program

 - Global and Intercultural Study

 - What Can You Do With a Women's and Gender Studies Degree?

 - Feminist Practice Award

 - SOAR - Research Program

-This minor introduces students to a range of feminist scholarship on the intersection of gender with race and ethnicity and with nation.
-Courses examine race and ethnicity in contexts that are local, transnational, or both.
-They analyze the ways in which gender, race, and nation are constituted with and against each other, and how these constructions operate in discourses, institutions, politics, societies, and individual lives past and present.
+The Gender, Race, and Nation minor introduces students to a range of feminist scholarship on the intersection of gender with the concepts of race/ethnicity and nation.
+Courses examine race/ethnicity in contexts that are local, transnational, or both, and analyze the ways in which gender, race, and nation are constituted with and against each other.
+Students examine how these constructions operate in discourses, institutions, politics, societies, and individual lives, past and present.
 The minor can be tailored toward an international or domestic emphasis, but topics are likely to include the changing boundaries of race, gender, and nation; differential relations among nations; histories of imperialism, colonialism, and globalization; and postcolonial resistance and theory.

 Students may use only one course to meet requirements for both a major and minor.
 Courses in the minor may, however, be used for LSA distribution requirements (SS, HU, etc.).
 Please see the LSA policies on academic minors for more information.